 0 Comments

-What is spinal flexion?
-Flexion of the spine occurs when your rib cage rounds closer to your pelvis or thighs.
-In most yoga classes, flexion is achieved by performing common Forward Folds, such as Balasana (child's pose), Uttanasana (standing forward fold), and Paschimottanasana (seated forward fold).
-However, there is no anatomical support for yoga teachers' choice to put students with low back pain immediately into a forward-folding position.
+The entire article is worth a quiet, concentrated perusal.
+The section of greatest interest to readers of this blog may well be the section on back pain.
+Lehrer discusses the oft-documented finding that vertebral disc damage (such as herniation and bulging discs) is not correlated with pain.
+Medical journals have been reporting these results for more than a decade, yet physicians have continued to use MRIs and x-rays to "diagnose" back-pain patients with disc damage--even when that diagnosis does nothing to explain the pain a patient is experiencing or guide their treatment.
 As you know, I love to talk about the mind-body connection and how we can use our minds to our advantage in every realm of life.
 One of the leaders in this arena is Kelly McGonigal, PhD.
 She is also a yoga teacher, so I love her approach and her dedication to relieving people's pain.
 Be aware, though: If you watch her segment on Yoga for Back Pain, two of the four moves she advises doing are not usually good for low-back-pain.
 If you've been my client or taken any of my Yoga without Back Pain classes, you know exactly which moves I am talking about!
 Most yoga teachers make the same mistake McGonigal has made.
 That reality was the inspiration behind my posting of "why yoga classes can make back pain worse" on my YouTube channel.
 My functional fitness background continues to serve me well as I delve deeper and deeper into the worlds of yoga and back-pain management . . .
-Jonah Lehrer, author of the new book Imagine: How Creativity Works, recently wrote a fantastic piece for Wired magazine called, "Trials and Errors: Why Science is Failing Us."
+Why is it that most yoga teachers believe that spinal flexion helps alleviate back pain?
+Let's explore.

 Having worked with clients with back, knee, ankle, foot, shoulder, neck, and generalized pain, I can attest to the power of the mind in the treatment of pain--above and beyond physical treatment modalities.
 This body-mind connection is the rationale behind my work with clients, which always includes a wellness coaching component.
 I realized that, while I could train back-pain clients to do back- and core-strength exercises very effectively and relieve their pain within minutes of working with them, a handful of my students had their pain return (or move around to different body parts) despite continuing their prescribed exercises with perfect execution.
 I learned very quickly that the mind can have unbounded control over the body's experience of pain.
 So much so that people with back pain undergo surgery, injections, manipulations, and astronomical medical bills trying to alleviate their pain, and nothing works.
 The simple reason is that for some chronic pain sufferers, the physical body is not the source of the lingering pain.
 Drs.
 Hadler and Sarno have written and presented brilliantly on the power of the mind to create and alleviate back pain.
 I highly recommend all of their books, most recently Dr. Nortin Hadler's Stabbed in the Back and Dr. John Sarno's The Divided Mind.
-(If you're in the U.S., I recommend using the Indie Store's bookstore finder to locate a local bookstore from which to buy these books, rather than ordering from a big-name store.
-Here's the link.
-Listen to Dr. Hadler's brilliant interview. |
+Listen to Dr. Hadler's brilliant interview.
+(Update 2021: Sadly the interview has been removed, since this post is so old!) |

 All